tidough/NCCU_Applist_Webpage/README.md

 NCCU_Applist_Webpage
 ============

-This is a Webpage shows the recommand apps list.
+This is a webpage, which will rank the apps.

-This is a part of our SNA final.
+This is a part of our SNA final project.